evanconway/pixelmove/README.md

 ## Movement Types

-Since every game is different, PixelMove provides a provides a variety of movement types.
+Since every game is different, PixelMove provides a variety of movement types.

 Line type movement is straight and consistent.
 This produces the most mathematically correct changes for a given vector.
 This is best for when vector changes are relatively infrequent (5-10 or more frames between each change).
 This works well for games using 8 way directional input on a pad.